Equine-Assisted Therapy in Boulder

 Lexie Glisson, LCSW

-Therapeutic Services in Boulder, Colorado
+Therapeutic Services in Boulder & Golden, Colorado

 Discover a range of nature-based therapeutic modalities, each designed to aid in healing and personal growth.
 These approaches harness the restorative powers of the natural world to support your well-being and help you reconnect with your inner strength.